stevenknox/GenericApi/README.md

             services.
                 AddMvc().
-                AddGenericControllers(nameof(StoreWebApi), typeof(StoreDbContext));
+                AddGenericControllers(nameof(StoreWebApi));

             services.AddGenericServices();
         }

-**Note:** Current version only works with one DbContext which is specified during middleware registration in Startup.cs
+**Note:** Current version can only support generic services for one DbContext.
+If you have more than one DbContext within your application you must explicitly specify the DbContext to use during the middleware registration

+    .AddGenericControllers(nameof(StoreWebApi), typeof(StoreDbContext));

-To able dynamic API and Service generation for your Entity Framework entities ensure it inherits from the *GenericEntity* base class. and has a primary key called *Id* .
+To able dynamic API and Service generation for your Entity Framework entities ensure it inherits from the *GenericEntity* base class and has a primary key called *Id* .
 The Id can be any primative type.

     public class Product: GenericEntity
     {